Madame de Maintenon’s apartment

 Even more secret than the Silver boudoir on the first floor, Marie Antoinette’s Turkish boudoir was a gift from Louis XVI to his wife.
 Situated above the ceremonial bedchamber, it is an elegant place where the queen could withdraw and “bouder” or sulk about oppressive court life.
 Its décor is inspired by a taste for exoticism and a fascination with the East.
 It features “Turkish” ornamentation such as turbans, cassolettes, incense burners, strings of pearls, crescent moons and ears of corn.
 Its 18th century furniture vanished during the Revolution.
 Redesigned by Empress Josephine in the early 19th century, it was refurbished as a small bedroom in an extension of the oriental themed imaginary on the walls.

-Famous and priceless in equal measure, the Chinese drawing rooms and museum, refurbished for Eugenie in 1863, house exceptional collections from the Far East displayed by the Empress.
+Famous and priceless in equal measure, the lounges and the Empress’ museum, refurnished for Eugenie in 1863, house exceptional collections from the Far East displayed by the Empress.
 Some of these treasures come from the Imperial depository, some were bought by Napoleon III and Eugenie and others are from the sacking of the Summer Palace in Peking by the Franco-British expeditionary force in 1860.
 Diplomatic gifts from the Embassy of Siam, received by the Emperor and the Empress in the Ballroom at Fontainebleau in 1861, were also added to this profusion of unusual and curious porcelain, jade and Buddhist ritual objects.
-Adjacent to a drawing room in which Eugenie gathered an intimate coterie for their amusement, they are like a unique and remarkable stage set, making this “Chinese Museum” the last cabinet of curiosities in the history of the château.
+Adjacent to a drawing room in which Eugenie gathered an intimate coterie for their amusement, they are like a unique and remarkable stage set, making this “Empress’ Museum” the last cabinet of curiosities in the history of the château.

 Napoleon III’s theatre